Back to Methuselah: Tragedy of an Elderly Gentleman: A.D. 3000

 The Tragedy of an Elderly Gentleman begins in 3000 AD, on the south shore of Galway Bay where an old man is found sitting on an ancient stone bollard, once used as a mooring for ships.
 His face is buried in his hands and he is sobbing.
 A woman approaches to ask if he needs help.
 He says no and tries to hide his tears, which he attributes to hay fever.
 She asks if he is a foreigner and he denies it and says he is a Briton who lives in the capital.
 "Baghdad?" she inquires and he says "Yes," adding that he is touring these islands for sentimental reasons because, in ancient times, they were the centre of the British Commonwealth.

 Both are speaking English, but their cultural backgrounds are so different that communication is not easy.
 She, being long lived understands no metaphors and speaks the literal truth, while he consistently uses figures of speech instead of stating simple facts.
 She belongs to a colony of long-lived people and has been assigned the task of protecting short-lived visitors.
 Her concern is that the old man's tears are a sign that he is suffering from discouragement, a dire sickness contracted by short-livers when they talk to long-livers over sixty.
 Youthful nurses are provided to tourists to keep that from happening but he has evaded Zozim, the one assigned to him.
-He lapses into tears and she puts in a call for help, saying she has encountered an unattended short-liver who is disoriented.
+He lapses into tears and she puts in a call for help, saying she has encountered an unattended short-liver who is disorientated.

 While awaiting help, she asks how he obtained admission to the island, since ordinary tourists are routinely turned away.
 He says he is with the Prime Minister, who is married to his daughter and with General Aufsteig, who is really the Emperor of Turania, travelling incognito.
 They have come to consult the oracle about matters of utmost importance.
 Zozim catches up, recuses himself as overly mature, and asks to be replaced by someone younger.
 Zoo is the replacement.
 She is a mere girl of fifty-six and looks more like nineteen to the Elderly Gentleman, who is approaching seventy.
 They can converse—with difficulty—and have a long discussion that reveals the advantages of long living.
-Their conversation ends only when it comes time to consult the oracle.
+Their conversation ends only when the time comes to consult the oracle.